scottvr/wtffmpeg/README.md

 Update!
-Sorry to anyone that tried to run the code in main for the last week or so. wtffmpeg suffered a "works on my machine" moment when I pushed a commit where things were broken (or merged one, I did't look that hard, I just fixed it as soon as I noticed, after pulling from a repo to a machine that never had a working install of wtffmoeg before, and find it not to work.
+Sorry to anyone that tried to run the code in main for the last week or so. wtffmpeg suffered a "works on my machine" moment when I pushed a commit where things were broken (or merged one, I did't look that hard, I just fixed it as soon as I noticed, after pulling from a repo to a machine that never had a working install of wtffmoeg before, and finding it not to work.)
 The shame is mine.
 It is fixed now.

 ----